MathManuelHinz/chrono/documentation/chrono-tutorial.md

 changeEtime takes **2** arguments:

-1. "start" : The time at which your Event starts, should be of the format "HH:MM".
+1. "start" : The time at which your event starts, should be of the format "HH:MM".
-2. "stop" : The time at which your Event ends, should be of the format "HH:MM".
+2. "stop" : The time at which your event ends, should be of the format "HH:MM".
-3. "nstart" : The time at which your Event should start, should be of the format "HH:MM".
+3. "nstart" : The time at which your event should start, should be of the format "HH:MM".
-4. "nstop" : The time at which your Event should end, should be of the format "HH:MM".
+4. "nstop" : The time at which your event should end, should be of the format "HH:MM".

 If the day identified by the current reference contains an event with exactly those start- / stop- times it will change those to nstart and nstop.